- Teaching Students with Disabilities

 - IT Resources

-Our access coordinators are available to partner with you in making accommodations for students with disabilities.
+The access coordinators in the Office of Disability Resources are available to partner with you in making accommodations for students with disabilities.
 These accommodations are intended to afford equal access to academic content and equal opportunity to demonstrate mastery through use of assessment adjustments.

 Any communication regarding a student's accommodation or specific disability is confidential.
 Please use discretion in any communications regarding your student's disability details.
 Take care to protect any print or electronic disability-related records in your possession.